|

 slowly upwards from the floor to the ceiling." |

-Radiant energy does
+Radiant energy is not heat energy and it does

 not 'travel slowly' it travels at the 'speed of